Amulya-Yadav/U-Net-PyTorch/README.md

 * Epochs: **64** (reference)
 * Metric: **Dice coefficient** (reported on train/test)
-* Loss: commonly **BCEWithLogitsLoss** (can be combined with Dice)
+* Loss: commonly **BCEWithLogitsLoss + Dice**
 * Checkpointing: best weights saved to `U‑Net/checkpoint.pth`

 Tips:

 • Start with a moderate image size if GPU memory is limited.
 • Monitor Dice and loss together; verify thresholds used for binarization.
 • Save `state_dict` for portability.

 ---